fuegoers/flowgo/README.md

 ## 📦 Features

 - `flowgo branch DEV-123` — Create a Git branch from a Notion task (and move it to "Doing")
-- `flowgo open` — Open the current branch on GitHub in your browser
+- `flowgo open` — Open the current GitHub branch in your browser
+- `flowgo init` — Set up your local config interactively
+- `flowgo update` — Upgrade to the latest version
 - Configurable via `~/.flowgo/config.yaml`
-- Clean Go architecture & CLI with Cobra

 ## Tech Stack